jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Best-Practices/Data-Migration/Import-Data-Into-MySQL-Database-Instance/Migrate-From-JDCloud-VM-MySQL-Database-to-JDCloud-MySQL-Database-Instance.md

     ```
     mysql -u User name -p Password -h Cloud database domain < /Path/Outputted file name.sql

-    Parameter description
+    Parameter Description
-        User name: User name in actions of step 3
+        User Name: User name in actions of Step 3
-        Password: Corresponding password of the user in actions of step 3
+        Password: Corresponding password of the user in actions of Step 3
         Database domain: Please view domain of MySQL service in the Details page of instance.
     ```